-We are often asked about how tight should Miragedrive chains and cables should be.
+We are often asked about how tight should Miragedrive chains and cables should be so keep reading to find out what you need to know.
 Its a good question because if the chains are too loose there is a possibility of damaging sprocket teeth and if they are too tight performance will be impaired.
 MD180 users should be particularly mindful of not over-tightening the chains, especially the rear one.
+It’s a good idea to keep an eye on the chain and idler cable tension to make sure its where it needs to be.
+If they feel a bit loose it’s probably a good idea to tighten them up by adjusting the lock nuts.

 A good quick way to find out if the chains are too loose is to hold each pedal crank in each hand and try and pull them apart.
 If there is a lot of sloppy movement, chains and idler cable are likely too loose.
 The best way to know if your chains are too loose is to examine each chain and cable individually.